ufieeehw/IEEE2016/ros/ieee2016_navigation/readme.md

 #Future
 * Everthing will be chrome.
+* The TF tree needs work in order to adhere to ROS standards.
 * Integrating more navigation sensors (IMU, encoder, VSLAM?) to create a more accurate pose estimation that can deal with flat walls.
 To accomlish this, we will probably use the [```robot_localization```](http://wiki.ros.org/robot_localization) ros package.
 * Fix various bugs